 - The Earth was created instantly and species could only reproduce “after their own kind” (Genesis 1:20-25)

-- There were no transitional fossils (e.g. half-reptile, half-bird) if something like this was discovered it was fraudulent or at least up for speculation.
+- There were no transitional fossils (e.g. half-reptile, half-bird) if something like this was discovered it was fraudulent or at least up for debate.

 - Numbers had magic meanings.
 Numbers like 7 were good and numbers like 13 and 666 were bad.